najibels/FinalCapstone/README.md

 - Have better task prioritization.

 ## Technical challenges
--Converting From Spring Hibernate to Spring JPA.
+- Converting From Spring Hibernate to Spring JPA.
 - Connecting front end to back end (ThymeLeaf).
 - CSS/Styling issues.
 - Getting Images to display from database.